QuixoticSL/JS-Allonge/NOTES.md

 - ```(2 + 2 === 4) === (2 !== 5)
   //=> true
   ```
-- Even when we obtain a string, number, or boolean as the result of evaluating an expression, it is identical to another value of the same type with the same “content.”
+- Even when we obtain a string, number, or boolean as the result of evaluating an expression, it is identical to another value of the same type with the same "content".

+### October 11th 2017 ###
+- Every time we call `new` with a function and get an object back, we get a unique object.
+We could call these “Objects created with the `new` keyword,” but this would be cumbersome.
+So we’re going to call them instances.
+Instances of what?
+Instances of the function that creates them.
+So given `const i = new Ur()`, we say that `i` is an instance of `Ur`.